knative/docs/docs/eventing/channels/subscriptions.md

 After you have created a channel and a sink, you can create a subscription to enable event delivery.

-The subscription consists of a Subscription object, which specifies the channel and the sink (also known as the subscriber) to deliver events to.
-You can also specify some sink-specific options, such as how to handle failures.
+The Subscription object specifies the Channel and the sink, also known as the subscriber, that events are delivered to.
+You can also specify some sink-specific options, such as how to handle delivery failures.

 For more information about Subscription objects, see the [Subscription spec](https://knative.dev/docs/reference/api/eventing/#messaging.knative.dev/v1.Subscription).